byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 Finally, as with certain operations but not others, the statement might contain a couple of **definition** clauses.
 Definition clauses are Tridy's way of spelling out the contents of a module, though these are not to be confused with the **raw** clauses that do similarly, but in a Tridy-lite manner.

 It's important to note that **order matters** and Tridy is not commutative, at least for the time being.
-That means that per the order in which this guide is written, most of the clauses follow the given order, and would result in syntax errors if instead given out-of-order.
+That means that per the order in which this guide is written, most of the clauses are required to follow the given order, and would result in syntax errors if instead given out-of-order.
 With each of these clauses, their particular ordering should become clear from their explanations, but as an overview, one can refer to the [summary](#syntax-summary).

 <br>